five-over-four/rarefilmm-scraping/README.md

 [Here](http://rarefilmm.com/) is the website we're using.
 A directory of old and rare films.
 Note that this site *does* host some torrents to the films, but as long as we're only taking advantage of the movie information, there shouldn't be any ethical problems in our way.

 Note: Use finalised_data2.csv instead.
 It's got improved country names.
+A *few* movies still have the country 'HD', but we can fix those manually.

 ## The code
 We use beautifulsoup4 and pandas mostly.
 Code's included in the repo.
 Some movies had 'Arthouse' as the first tag.
 In those cases, I opted to choose the second tag, which usually ended up being more descriptive, such as 'Drama'.